tertsdiepraam/PiWatch/README.md

 ```

 ## Connecting to the Android device
+Before connecting with the smartphone, make sure grant every permission
+the app asks.
+Some of these must be granted in the setting of the phone.
+These include: Notification Access, Camera, Location, Bluetooth and
+Storage.

 Connecting the Android device to the smartphone is easy:
 First, open the bluetooth app on the smartwatch.
 This app has a button
 that says: `start server`.
 Touch it and watch the icon in the top right